tktsubota/tktsubota.github.io/_posts/2020-06-05-spacex-demo-2.md

 This new space race is not limited to just the private sector.
 Ever since the Shuttle was retired in 2011, Russia has been the only country capable of launching humans to the International Space Station.
 NASA has paid Russia about $90 million per astronaut just to send them there.

 Now, the United States has brought human spaceflight back home, at an even cheaper ticket price of $60 million through SpaceX.
-As Elon Musk said in jest, ["the trampoline is working."](https://www.space.com/elon-musk-spacex-launch-trampoline-comment-explained.html) Other countries like Canada and Japan will once again send their astronauts on US rockets.
+As Elon Musk jokingly remarked, ["the trampoline is working."](https://www.space.com/elon-musk-spacex-launch-trampoline-comment-explained.html) Other countries like Canada and Japan will once again send their astronauts on US rockets.
 Now without a monopoly on ISS launches, Russia will need to enhance their space program or concede to the US.

+This was not just another rocket launch.
 The Demo-2 mission validates the ongoing effort of SpaceX and NASA and finally brings them into the limelight.
 SpaceX has paved the way for private competition, government competition, and more public-private partnerships in space with their state-of-the-art technologies.
 This is truly the beginning of a second space race, this time without the fear of a nuclear apocalypse.
 A sustainable return to the Moon, the first habitat on Mars, and space tourism for the general population are all now closer than ever.
 The world should be getting excited.

 ---